NaturalNode/node-nltools/README.md

 # Natural Language Tools

+## Update

+This project is being merged into Natural, Visit [https://github.com/NaturalNode/natural](https://github.com/NaturalNode/natural) for the latest changes.

 ## Abstract

 After leaning about IBM's Watson *1, and reading Mind vs Machine *2, I wanted to better understand the state of Natural Language Processing,